- Reach a large audience

 Finding the right employee isn’t as simple as posting the role and watching top applicants roll in.
 Save time and money on your hunt for new talent by thinking critically about the jobs you want to fill and promoting your company as a place people want to work.
 But, to benefit from a large applicant pool, you might need to pay to promote open positions.

 Even if you’ve just got one position to fill, consider using this as an opportunity to establish a process for future hiring.
 Deciding on a best practice will save you time and energy next time you’re faced with finding quality employees.
 Three cheers for efficiency!

 Finding quality employees begins even before a position opens up.
 Simply put, you need to offer benefits and a company culture that entices new hires to jump on board.
 Consider benefits that would set your company apart — pet insurance, a staff kitchen stocked with snacks and drinks, catered meals, work-from-home flexibility, even unlimited PTO.

 And make sure your brand makes a strong impression online.
 Update the About section of your website to truly reflect who your company is and what it’s about.
 This attracts candidates that align with your mission.

 Leverage HR software to manage employee satisfaction

 Your best bet for new quality employees is current employees who respect you

-says Jon Brodsky, CEO of Finder US.
+says Jon Brodsky, former CEO of Finder US.
 “Make that happen, and you’ll attract the people you want.”
 Basically, happy employees act as free marketing.

 This may mean investing in the HR side of your biz.
 Get regular feedback from your employees, and adjust policies accordingly to create a place where people want to work.
 HR software like Officevibe, Kudos and Peakon can engage employees and elicit anonymous feedback on your behalf.